Just like we might generally know what honesty is, we might know what facts are. Here are some easy ones.

 The sun is going to rise tomorrow (even if I cannot see it with my eyes).

-If I use some salt-water with two different metals connected by a wire, I can make a battery.
+If I use some salt water with two different metals connected by a wire, I can make a battery.

 Now, the first two facts are pretty easy to understand.
 The last one is a bit more tricky, especially if you didn’t know that fact.
-While I don’t want to get into the philosophical rabbit hole of epistemology (the theory of knowledge) right now, it is important to see that facts are very different from what we call opinion.
+While I don’t want to get into the philosophical rabbit hole of epistemology (the theory of knowledge) right now, it is important to see that facts are very different from what we call opinions.

-Interestingly, if you can easily distinguish facts from opinion, you’re doing better than a lot of other people.
+Interestingly, if you can easily distinguish facts from opinions, you’re doing better than a lot of other people.
 Even if you are generally good at it overall, it can be challenging to immediately distinguish opinions over facts because of something that harms our ability to understand: cognitive biases.

-But I haven’t answered the question.
-What is a fact?
+But I haven’t answered the question: what is a fact?

 Image by Gerd Altmann

-Definition of fact
+Definition of Fact

-Google gives the definition “a thing that is known or proved to be true”.
+Google gives the definition “a thing that is known or proved to be true.”

 Proving something generally means establishing a connection between cause and effect.
-This connection can be seen as an explanation, or, an understanding that if you have a certain starting point, you’re going to end up with a certain ending point (or possibly ending points).
+This connection can be seen as an explanation or an understanding that if you have a certain starting point, you’re going to end up with a certain ending point (or possibly ending points).